QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

   2. Run ./src/preprocessing.py.
 This step can take hours as it needs to generate the rolling prices first.
 Feel free to contact us for a copy of those data to skip this part.
   3. run ./src/lstm/train_lstm.py.
 Specify which method you want to use.
-* If you want to further improve upon our json data, make sure to have the related files such as fasttext word vector and such.
+* If you want to further improve upon our json data, make sure to have the related files such as fasttext word vector.

 ## Dataset:
 * news.json: